edgeworx/docs/content/en/docs/more/maintenance.md

 - You will be emailed again when the maintenance window opens.
 - And, finally, you will be emailed one more time when the maintenance event concludes.
 - Note that at any time, you can learn more about service availability at [status.darcy.ai](https://status.darcy.ai).
-- After a maintenance event concludes, you can find out more about any changes or new features in the [changelog](/docs/more/release-notes).
+- After a maintenance event concludes, you can find out about any changes or new features in the [changelog](/docs/more/release-notes).
 - At any time, you can check on the availability of new `edgectl` versions by executing `edgectl version`.